ronen-agranat/ronen-agranat-blog/cv.md

 * **Responsibilities**: Developing, maintaining and operating core loans system, including disbursal and collection, lifecycle progression, accounting, messaging and internal tooling, with a customer base of more than 5 million people
 * **Achievements**:
-    * Helped achieve company-wide goal of disbursing > 10m USD p/m
+    * Helped company achieve goal of disbursing > 10m USD p/m
     * Implemented asynchronous Ruby on Rails framework for arbitrary financial products
     * Led team to deliver first savings product